 Sony claims that the a5100 will get about 400 shots and 75 minutes of video per battery.
 Company-provided battery estimates are notoriously inaccurate though.

 Some users have put the Sony Alpha a5100 through the ropes and gotten way more than 400 shots/75 minutes of video from the battery.
-In summary, the Sony Alpha a5100 has an excellent battery life (for a mirrorless) that should last you most of the day.
+In summary, the Sony a5100 battery life is still excellent (for a mirrorless) and should last you most of the day.

 Lenses and Accessories